Christy Sports – Skiing & Snowboarding Clothing

 WARMTH (MID LAYER)

 Outerwear is arguably the most important part of your ski outfit.
 These are the pieces that keep you dry and protected from the elements.
 Outerwear styles can vary a lot.
-We cannot help you pick out your look, so instead we will focus on the technical aspects of Outerwear.
+We cannot help you pick out your look, so instead we will focus on the technical aspects of outerwear.
 Often you will see waterproof and breathability ratings.
 They usually vary between 5,000mm to 30,000mm.
 The higher the number the tighter the fabric weave, the more waterproof/breathable it will be.
-When looking at waterproof/breathability ratings remember, higher is better.
 There are also other membranes like Gore-Tex that keep you dry.
 These membranes are designed to be waterproof but also be breathable.
 This lets the moisture from your sweat out keeping you dry.
 Outerwear will also often have technology designed to keep snow out.
 A powder skirt is another layer between you and the elements.
 When you fall it can be the difference between a wet cold snow-covered butt or staying dry.
-Some outwear is heavily insulated, and other styles are designed just to be worn as shells.
+Some outerwear is heavily insulated, and other styles are designed just to be worn as shells.
 Shells are nice because they won't make you too hot on warm days, but also won't be as warm as a more insulated piece on a cold day.
-There is also lightly insulated outwear which isn't a bad all-around option.
+There is also lightly insulated outerwear which isn't a bad all-around option.